InstantChannel/netns/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.

+## Special thanks

+To James Loosli <james@instantchannelinc.com> for authoring the shell script on which this library is based.

 ## Release History

 * 1.0.0 Initial release